This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How does habitat design affect offspring survival rates?

-A well-designed habitat boosts offspring survival by simulating natural conditions.
+A well-designed habitat acts like a safety net, ensuring offspring thrive by mimicking natural conditions.

 What external factors impact morph color intensity?